AudioFluff/PyPhonic/docs/faq.rst

 When you buy PyPhonic you get a link to download, which includes a unique code similar to a license key.
 However, the code is only needed for the download; once you have the installer there is no activation process, and there is no copy protection.

+17. Does PyPhonic have ASIO support?

+Yes, the standalone version can use ASIO audio (note: ASIO is a trademark of Steinberg Media Technologies GmbH).
+The VST plugins can too of course, provided your DAW is set to use ASIO.
+Please note that only 44.1kHz is supported and your latency/block size should be something reasonable, typically at least 64 samples (1.5ms).